touronc/diffusions-for-sbi/README.md

 - To obtain samples with tamed ULA, specify `--langevin tamed` when running the `sbibm_posterior_estimation.py` script in addition to the other comand line arguments.
 - To reproduce the Figure from the paper, add the `--langevin_comparison` comand line argument when running `python sbibm_results_rebuttal.py` to compute and plot the sW and MMD distances between the estimated and true posterior samples.

-Figures can be found in the `figures/sbibm/langevin_comparison` folder.
+Figures from the paper can be found in the `figures/sbibm/langevin_comparison` folder.